 About This Guide

-This document, the Virtex-II Pro and Virtex-II Pro X FPGA User Guide, describes the function and operation of VirtexTM-II Pro and Virtex-II Pro X devices, and also includes information on FPGA configuration techniques and PCB design considerations.
-It comprises the following main sections:
+This document describes the function and operation of Virtex[TM]-II devices and also includes information on FPGA configuration techniques and PCB design considerations.
+For Virtex-II device specifications, refer to the Virtex-II Data Sheet (DS031).